torao/iVR/README.md

 $ . ~/.profile
 ```

-Clone the iVR repository and edit `startup.sh` to set the appropriate data size limit for the USB
+Both of local and remote, clone the iVR repository and edit `startup.sh` to set the appropriate data
-storage to be used.
-For example, if you are using 128GB of USB storage, the values would be as
+size limit for the USB storage to be used.
+For example, if you are using 128GB of USB storage, the
-follows:
+values would be as follows:

 ```
 $ git clone https://github.com/torao/iVR.git